Last update: 16 January 2023

 I. INSURANCE

 Yes.
-Anyone flying a drone weighing 250g or more must take out civil liability insurance with a guaranteed sum of at least CHF 1 million.
+Anyone operating a drone weighing more than 250g must take out civil liability insurance with a guaranteed sum of at least CHF 1 million.
 The FOCA also recommends having insurance for lighter drones.

 J. FLYING SPECIAL DRONES